Code Generation for Deep Learning Networks Targeting ARM Mali GPUs

 codegen folder.
 The code generator builds the library file

-cnnbuild and places all the generated files in the
+cnnbuild and places all the generated

 Code generation for the ARM Mali GPU is not supported for a 2-D grouped convolution layer that has the